iloaiza/TBFrags/README.md

 'julia -p N H_DECOMP.jl mol_name SAVENAME opt_flavour frag_flavour u_flavour α_max'
 for N=number of OpenMP threads (i.e. shared memory parallelization) SAVENAME explained in "SAVING RESULTS AND CALCULATION RESTARTS" last section of this file, set to false (or f) if no previous savefile.

+## Hamiltonian simulation, calculation of L1 norms
+Run in bash (activating python environment from installation):
+'julia H_FEMOCO.jl mol_name'
+where  mol_name is the name of molecule (e.g. h2).
+Check config.jl for more options

 ### OPTIMIZATION FLAVOURS
 Available optimizations (for obtaining decomposition) (parenthesis shows alias for quick referencing, both might be used in bash):